microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/New-MgBetaIdentityGovernanceRoleManagementAlertDefinition.md

 ```

 ### -DisplayName
-The friendly display name that renders in Privileged Identity Management (PIM) alerts in the Azure portal.
+The friendly display name that renders in Privileged Identity Management (PIM) alerts in the Microsoft Entra admin center.

 ```yaml
 Type: System.String